Plumbing Contractors AIA-style Billing phase-based progress

 Small inconsistencies here do not just change one number.
 They echo through current billing, prior billed amounts, total completed and stored to date, and waiver support.
 That is why retainage errors are so good at creating “something feels off” reviewer reactions.

-How PayAppPro Helps Plumbing Contractors Manage Phase-Based Billing
+How PayAppPro Helps Plumbing Contractors Explain Hidden Work

-• Ensure the G702-style summary and G703-style continuation detail stay synchronized without manual tie-outs
+• Make the G702-style summary match the detail without manual tie-outs

-What that means in practice: fewer questions about underground and rough-in billing, fewer uneven jumps when fixtures are installed, fewer revision cycles, and a smoother path to approval.
+What that means in practice: fewer questions about buried and rough-in work, fewer late fixture-set surprises, fewer manual tie-outs, and a cleaner monthly approval process.

 Who This Is For